Senescence-associated secretory phenotype: Causes

 The high-mobility group proteins (HMGA) can induce senescence and SASP in a p53-dependent manner.

 Activation of the retrotransposon LINE1 can result in cytosolic DNA that activates the cGAS–STING cytosolic DNA sensing pathway upregulating SASP by induction of interferon type I. cGAS is essential for induction of cellular senescence by DNA damage.

+SASP secretion can also be initiated by the microRNAs miR-146 a/b.

+Senescent cells release mitochondrial double-stranded RNA (mt-dsRNA) into the cytosol driving the SASP via RIGI/MDA5/MAVS/MFN1.
+Moreover, senescent cells are hypersensitive to mt-dsRNA-driven inflammation due to reduced levels of PNPT1 and ADAR1.